Tomminsky/CCNS/README.md

 takes allcrawspreproc.txt and performs the respective analysis

 - ASCII conversion + saving
-- Dictionary conversion + saving (not correct yet)
+- Dictionary conversion + saving
+- ASCII re-conversion based on titles used to build up the dictionary version + saving

 result: all kinds of .mat and .txt files (contained by titlesASCII_all.zip and titlesASCII_split_and_citations.zip)